RepRapLtd/Fibre/README.md

 ![Optimised shape](Pix/fe-shape.png)

 But you may not want to change the original shape for aesthetic or other reasons.
 You can still apply the internal reinforcing fibres idea to a print though.
-Here's FreeCAD doing an FEA stress analysis of a simple rectanular beam encased at the left end, and pushed down at the right:
+Here's FreeCAD doing an FEA stress analysis of a simple rectangular beam encased at the left end, and weighed down at the right:

 ![FEA Beam](Pix/FEA-beam.png)